laielli/vlmlabel/README.md

 1. **Select a Video**: Use the dropdown at the top of the page to choose which video to annotate.

+2. **Select a Variant**: Use the variant dropdown to switch between different FPS versions of the same video.
+   - All annotations automatically remap between variants to maintain precise timing.
+   - The canonical variant (typically full_30) is used to store annotation data.

-2. **Play Video**: Use the video player controls to play, pause, and navigate through the video.
+3. **Play Video**: Use the video player controls to play, pause, and navigate through the video.

-3. **Browse Frames**: Scroll through the frame strip below the video to see thumbnails of video frames.
+4. **Browse Frames**: Scroll through the frame strip below the video to see thumbnails of video frames.
    - Click a thumbnail to jump to that point in the video.

-4. **Create Annotations**:
+5. **Create Annotations**:
    - Navigate to the start of an event (either using the video player or by clicking a thumbnail).
    - Click "Set Start" to mark the current frame as the start.
    - Navigate to the end of the event.